lemanschik/nixos-ide/readme.md

 # nixos-ide

-edit nixos configuration in a graphical interface includes extensions.
+edit nixos configuration in a graphical interface includes extensions. is based on code-oss

 ## status